passalis/pkth/README.md

 }
 </pre>

-  This work was supported by the European Union's Horizon 2020 Research and Innovation Program ([opendr.eu](OpenDR Project)) under Grant 871449.
+  This work was supported by the European Union's Horizon 2020 Research and Innovation Program ([https://opendr.eu](OpenDR Project)) under Grant 871449.
 This publication reflects the authors' views only.
 The European Commission is not responsible for any use that may be made of the information it contains.

 <center>
 <img src="https://opendr.csd.auth.gr/wp-content/uploads/2019/12/Flag_of_Europe-300x200.png" height="50px" />